bradserbuddy/Buddy-Android-SDK/README.md

 ## Introduction

-Buddy enables developers to build engaging, cloud-connected apps without having to write, test, manage or scale server-side code and infrastructure.
-We noticed that most mobile app developers end up writing the same code over and over again: user management, photo management, geolocation checkins, metadata, and more.
+We realized most app developers end up writing the same code over and over again: user management, photo management, geolocation, check-ins, metadata, and other basic features.
+Buddy enables developers to build cloud-connected apps without having to write, test, manage or scale server-side code and infrastructure.

-Buddy's easy-to-use, scenario-focused APIs let you spend more time building your app, and less time worrying about backend infrastructure.
+Buddy's easy-to-use, scenario-focused APIs let you spend more time building your app and less time worrying about backend infrastructure.

-This SDK is a thin wrapper over the Buddy REST interfaces, but takes care of the hard parts for you:
+This SDK is a thin wrapper over the Buddy REST API that takes care of the hard parts for you:

 * Building and formatting requests
 * Managing authentication